aaps/MCmotions/README.md

 #ToDo:
 1

-* a file that will translate block ids to names, colors, light emittance and some more ?, to by used by minecraftimporter.
+* a file that will translate block ids to names, colors, light emittance and some more ?, to be used by minecraftimporter.

 * a parser